yushan26/rules_go/tests/core/nogo/coverage/README.rst

 gen_code_test
 -------------
-Checks how `nogo`_ would interact with source code that was generated as part of rules_go's coverage implementation.
-Currently `nogo`_ would be run over these generated source code, which is not desirable as end-user have very little control over how these code were generated.
+Checks how `nogo`_ should not run on source code that was generated as part of rules_go's coverage implementation.

-In a future version, we shall flip this behavior so that `nogo`_ would not run over source files that users have no control over.